About the Cinderella Project

 - The impact of the Cinderella Project extends well beyond graduation ceremonies.
 It is remarkable how one day of encouragement and positive mentorship can have a long-term impact on a young person’s confidence, self-esteem and outlook on life.

-- Each year, the Cinderella Project receives numerous letters from parents, school counselors and teachers explaining the positive impacts the day has had on the graduates who participated.
+- Each year, the Cinderella Project receives numerous letters from parents, school counsellors and teachers explaining the positive impacts the day has had on the graduates who participated.

-- Equally touched by the Cinderella Project are parents, counselors, sponsors and project volunteers, many of whom come back year after year to be part of this inspirational experience.
+- Equally touched by the Cinderella Project are parents, counsellors, sponsors and project volunteers, many of whom come back year after year to be part of this inspirational experience.

 - The Cinderella Project was one of the three finalists for the prestigious Canadian Red Cross Power of Humanity Awards in 2004.